Partitioned Matching Games for International Kidney Exchange

 In our other set of results, we linked the core of partitioned matching games to the core of $b$-matching games.
 We resolved a complexity gap for computing core allocations of $b$-matching games.
-As a consequence we can settle the computational complexity for the three core-related problems P1--P3 for partitioned matching games as well (see also Table~\ref{t-tabtab}. {We note that Table~\ref{t-tabtab} contains two co-\NP-hardness results for P2.
+As a consequence we can settle the computational complexity for the three core-related problems P1--P3 for partitioned matching games as well{;} see also Table~\ref{t-tabtab}. {We note that Table~\ref{t-tabtab} contains two co-\NP-hardness results for P2.
 We do not know if P2 for $b$-matching games with $b\not\leq 2$ and for partitioned matching games of width $c\geq 3$ is co-\NP-complete.
 Given that P1 is co-\NP-complete for these cases (see Table~\ref{t-tabtab}), P2 is likely to be computationally harder.
 We leave this question for future research.}

 It is also interesting to consider other solution concepts for $b$-matching games and partitioned matching games, such as the nucleolus.
 K\"onemann, Pashkovich and Toth~\cite{KPT20} proved that the nucleolus of a matching game can be computed in polynomial time.
 In contrast, K\"onemann, Toth and Zhou~\cite{KTZ21} proved that computing the nucleolus is \NP-hard even for uniform $b$-assignment games with $b\leq 3$.
 We refer to~\cite{BHIM10,KT20,KTZ21} for some positive results (see also~\cite{BBJPX}), but determining the complexity of computing the nucleolus is still open for the following games (see also~\cite{KTZ21}):